 How can drastic outdoor temperature changes affect your vehicle’s windshield, rear window, side windows, or sunroof?
 Let’s take a look at what can happen when your auto glass is exposed to sudden and significant fluctuations in outdoor temperature.

 If you’ve spent a winter in Minnesota, you know first-hand what brutal cold really means.
-In the dead of winter, temperatures can drop into the sub-zero range, and these frigid temperatures can spell problems for your windshield and other windows.
+In the dead of winter, temperatures often drop into the sub-zero range, and those frigid temperatures can spell problems for your windshield and other windows.

 It’s a bitterly cold morning, still dark out, and you have to warm up your car before heading to work.
 What do you do?
 Crank that defrost to full blast, right?
 Wrong.
 Imagine dropping an ice cube in a glass of warm water.
 What’s that you hear?
 Oh yes, cracks.
 Now imagine that ice cube is your auto glass.

 When you blast warm air at an ice-cold windshield, you instantly increase the likelihood that existing chips or minor cracks will grow into much larger problems.
 Cracks tend to travel toward heat, so as your glass slowly expands with the warming temperature, any flaws can slowly expand, too.